• Skip to content

 While research studies may carry risks, each one takes steps to protect patients:

 • Each research study has an action plan that explains how it will work.
-It outlines the number of participants, the medical tests they will receive and their treatment plan.
-Government and sponsoring agencies and ethics boards at each site must approve each plan.
+It outlines the number of participants, the medical tests they will receive and their study treatment plan.
+Government and sponsoring agencies and ethics boards must approve each study plan.

 • Each research study enrolls people who are alike in key ways.
 Each study’s plan includes different eligibility criteria (e.g., age, sex, previous treatment).
 This helps produce reliable results and ensures that people likely to be harmed by study treatments are not exposed to them.
 If the new treatment works, the plan helps doctors identify the patient groups most likely to benefit.